-The highest paychecks go to General Sales Managers, who earn an average $125K annually, closely trailed by Broadcast Engineers ($65K), Radio Show Hosts (approximately $51K), and Traffic Reporters ($42K).
+The highest paychecks go to General Sales Managers, who earn an average $125K per year, closely trailed by Broadcast Engineers ($74K), Radio Show Hosts (about $51K), and Traffic Reporters ($42K).
 Near the bottom at Clear Channel Communications, Inc. are Radio Disc Jockeys, pulling in an average of just approximately $31K.

-When it comes to location, the highest average paycheck (around $90K per year) can be spotted in New York, N.Y.; Chicago, Ill. (approximately $76K), Houston, Texas (about $50K), and Seattle, Wash. ($50K) are the next top-paying cities.
-At $37K, Los Angeles, Calif. is home to some of the lowest pay in the country.
-Across its U.S. offices, the state of New York pays Clear Channel Communications, Inc. the most — $90K annually on average.
+When it comes to location, the highest average paycheck (around $84K annually) can be spotted in New York, N.Y.; Seattle, Wash. (about $80K), Chicago, Ill. (approximately $66K), and San Francisco, Calif. (around $57K) are the next top-paying cities.
+At $32K, Los Angeles, Calif. is home to some of the lowest pay in the country.
+Pay rates in the United States are highest in the state of Washington, where they average to $80K per year.

 Years of Experience

 Those who have five to nine years of work experience see average salaries of $45K annually.
 Between the one and five year mark, median pay is about $40K per year.
 The largest slice of the Clear Channel Communications, Inc. workforce (41 percent) has been working for 10-19 years and earns, on average, $59K annually.

 Those lacking certification bring in much lower salaries than Certified Public Accountants, who make $93K per year.
 Bigger paychecks are awarded to FCC License Holders with credentials; these people earn around $83K annually on average.
 It pays to have a Bachelor of Business Administration (BBA) at Clear Channel Communications, Inc. — these employees make the most at approximately $122K per year.